wjf0214/awesome-stars-wjf0214/README.md

 *   [refined-github/refined-github](https://github.com/refined-github/refined-github) - :octocat: Browser extension that simplifies the GitHub interface and adds useful features

 *   [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native Cloud Operating System built on Kubernetes that unifies the entire application lifecycle, from development in cloud IDEs to production deployment and management.
 It is perfect for building and scaling modern AI applications, managed databases (MySQL, PostgreSQL, Redis, MongoDB) and complex microservice architectures.

-*   [cs01/termpair](https://github.com/cs01/termpair) - View and control terminals from your browser with end-to-end encryption 🔒

 *   [ikatyang/emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet) - A markdown version emoji cheat sheet